-Our residential treatment takes place in the peaceful surroundings of our modern, private clinic in an attractive location near the beach in Alicante, Spain.
+Our residential treatment takes place in the peaceful surroundings of our modern, private clinics in Alicante and Malaga, Spain.
 Outpatient treatment is also available via secure videoconferencing.
 Treatment can be provided in English or Spanish.
 We look forward to helping you start a new and fulfilling life free of alcohol.

 Alcohol facts and figures

 - Globally, Europeans consume the most alcohol per head in the world.

 - 1.6 million Spaniards (1.3 million men and 300,000 women) abuse alcohol.

 - An estimated 11% of UK citizens (men and women) suffered from alcohol use disorders (including alcohol dependence and harmful use) in 2010*.

 - An estimated 5.9% of UK citizens (men and women) suffered from alcohol dependence in 2010*.